Snacks and sweetened drinks - children

 Fruits and vegetables are good choices for healthy snacks.
 They are full of vitamins, do not have added sugar or sodium.
 Some types of crackers and cheeses also make good snacks.
 Other healthy snack choices include:

 Snacks are small, quick mini-meals.
 Snacks are eaten between meals and help keep you full.
-Including a protein-source with your snack (such as nuts...Read Article Now Book Mark Article
+Including a protein source (such as nuts, beans, or low-...Read Article Now Book Mark Article

 - Apples (dried without added sugars or cut into wedges)